Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Deep Node Ranking

 For each node $u \in V$, a feature vector $\gamma_u$ (with components $\gamma_u(i)$, $1\leq i \leq |N|$) is computed by calculating the stationary distribution of a random walk, starting at node $u$.
-The stationary distribution is approximated by using power iteration, where the $i$-th component $\gamma_{u}(i)^{(k)}$ of approximation $\gamma_u^{(k)}$ is computed in the $k+1$-st iteration as follows:
+The stationary distribution is approximated using power iteration, where the $i$-th component $\gamma_{u}(i)^{(k)}$ of approximation $\gamma_u^{(k)}$ is computed in the $k+1$-st iteration as follows:

-The number of iterations $k$ is increased until the stationary distribution converges to the stationary distribution vector (P-PR value for node $i$).
+The number of iterations $k$ is increased until the visit distribution converges to the final stationary distribution vector (P-PRS value for node $i$).
 In the above equation, $\alpha$ is the damping factor that corresponds to the probability that a random walk follows a randomly chosen outgoing edge from the current node rather than restarting its walk.
-The summation index $j$ runs over all nodes of the network that have an outgoing connection toward $i$, (denoted as $j \to i$ in the sum), and $d_{j}^{out}$ is the out degree of node $d_{j}$.
+The summation index $j$ runs over all nodes of the network that have an outgoing connection {towards} $i$, (denoted as $j \to i$ in the sum), and $d_{j}^{out}$ is the out-degree of node $d_{j}$.
 Term $v_{u}(i)$ is the restart distribution that corresponds to a vector of probabilities for a walker's return to the starting node $u$, i.e. $v_{u}(u) = 1$ and $v_u(i)=0$ for $i\neq u$.
-This vector guarantees that the walker will jump back to the starting node $u$ in case of restart\footnote{If the binary vector was composed exclusively of ones, the iteration would compute the global PageRank vector, and Eq.~\ref{eqPR} would reduce to the standard PageRank iteration.}.
+This vector guarantees that the walker will jump back to the starting node $u$ in case of restart.\footnote{If the binary vector was composed exclusively of ones, the iteration would compute the global PageRank vector, and Eq.~\ref{eqPR} would reduce to the standard PageRank iteration.}

-In a single iteration ($k \rightarrow k+1$), all the stationary distribution vector components $\gamma_{u}(i)$, $1 \leq i \leq |N|$, are updated which result in the P-PR vector $\gamma_{u}^{(k+1)}$.
-Increasing $k$ thus leads to the $\gamma_{u}^{(k)}$ eventually converging to the PageRank $\gamma_u$ of a random walk starting from the node $u$ (see Algorithm~\ref{algo:PPR}).
-Eq.~\ref{eqPR} is optimized using power iteration, which is especially suitable for large sparse matrices, since it does not rely on spatially expensive matrix factorization in order to obtain the eigenvalue estimates\footnote{The power iteration (Eq.~\ref{eqPR}) converges exponentially, that is, the error is proportional to $\alpha^{k}$, where $\alpha$ is the damping factor and $k$ is the iteration number.}.
+In a single iteration ($k \rightarrow k+1$), all stationary distribution vector components $\gamma_{u}(i)$, $1 \leq i \leq |N|$, are updated which result in the P-PRS vector $\gamma_{u}^{(k+1)}$.
+Increasing $k$ thus leads to the $\gamma_{u}^{(k)}$ eventually converging to the PageRank $\gamma_u$ of a random walk starting from node $u$ (see Algorithm~\ref{algo:PPR}).
+Eq.~\ref{eqPR} is optimized by using the \emph{power iteration}, which is especially suitable for large sparse matrices, since it does not rely on spatially expensive matrix factorization in order to obtain the eigenvalue estimates.\footnote{The power iteration (Eq.~\ref{eqPR}) converges exponentially, that is, the error is proportional to $\alpha^{k}$, where $\alpha$ is the damping factor and $k$ is the iteration number.}